MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 Yamazaki's motivations for competing against a child remain a mystery.
 Because they are amateurs, neither fighter is getting paid for the match, although it will air for a fee on Deep's digital streaming service, DeepFightGlobal.com.

-Amazingly, in Japan there is precedence both for this kind of fight and its expected result.
+In Japan, there is precedent both for this kind of fight and its expected result.

 Yukari Yamaguchi was 13 at the time she made her amateur MMA debut in 2011, easily defeating 33-year-old Nana Ichikawa via armbar submission in just 80 seconds.
-Last year, also in Deep Jewels, 12-year-old Karen Date defeated 29-year-old Ayumi Misaka via hammerlock submission.
+Last year in Deep Jewels, 12-year-old Karen Date defeated 28-year-old Ayumi Misaka via hammerlock submission.

 Such fights are possible in Japan because neither the country nor its prefectures have an athletic commission to regulate bouts, leaving promoters to pair off whoever they want.
 However, there is an unspoken agreement within the fight community prohibiting professional bouts with anyone younger than 15.